intel/asynch_mode_nginx/README.md

 **Note:**

 * This mode is only available when using QAT engine v0.5.35 or later.
-* External polling timer is enabled by default when heruistic polling mode is enabled.
+* External polling timer is enabled by default when heuristic polling mode is enabled.

-In the heuristic polling mode, a polling operation is only trigerred at a proper moment:
+In the heuristic polling mode, a polling operation is only triggered at a proper moment:

 * Number of in-flight offload requests reaches a pre-defined threshold (in consideration of efficiency)
-* All the active SSL connections have submitted their cryptographic requests and been waitting for the corresponding responses (in consideration of timeliness).
+* All the active SSL connections have submitted their cryptographic requests and been waiting for the corresponding responses (in consideration of timeliness).

-**Directives in the qat_module **
+**Directives in the qat_module**
 ```bash
 Syntax:     qat_heuristic_poll_asym_threshold num;
 Default:    48